What are the best AI agents?

 Where it falls short: CrewAI is built for developers, not business users.
 It requires you to be comfortable with Python and be ready for a real investment in development and upkeep.
 For leaders in support, IT, or operations who need a tool they can set up themselves, a no-code platform like eesel AI is a much more straightforward option.
 You can get going today, not next quarter.

-Pricing: Free and open-source, but you’re on the hook for all development and LLM API costs.
+Pricing: CrewAI is free and open-source, but you're on the hook for all development and LLM API costs.

 Devin AI made a splash as the "first AI software engineer."
 It's a very specialized agent built to handle coding projects from start to finish, from writing and debugging code to deploying apps.
 Its abilities are impressive and show the potential of highly focused AI agents.